-- Traceability: the product logs actions at appropriate levels and in usable format. - Controllability: ability to independently set states, objects or variables. - Observability: ability to observe things that should be tested. - Monitorability: can the product give hints on what/how it is doing? - Isolateability: ability to test a part by itself. - Stability: changes to the software are controlled, and not too frequent. - Automation: are there public or hidden programmatic interface that can be used? - Information: ability for testers to learn what needs to be learned... - Auditability: can the product and its creation be validated?
+- Traceability: the product logs actions at appropriate levels and in usable format. - Controllability: ability to independently set states, objects or variables. - Observability: ability to observe things that should be tested. - Monitorability: can the product give hints on what/how it is doing? - Stability: changes to the software are controlled, and not too frequent. - Automation: are there public or hidden programmatic interface that can be used? - Information: ability for testers to learn what needs to be learned... - Auditability: can the product and its creation be validated?